 Almost three years since its reveal, Push is finally making its full debut as a core game type in Season 1.
 As you would expect, a number of purpose-built maps are required for the unique objective, thus, we can nail down at least a handful of the upcoming layouts.

 While it was initially unclear what to expect from all six maps, we now have a clear understanding of what to expect.
 Below is a full list of the new locations arriving at launch in Overwatch 2:

 - Circuit Royal (Escort)

 - New Queen Street (Push)

 Launching as part of Season 1 is an assortment of new cosmetic items.
-While a few familiar items like sprays and voice lines are in the mix, a number of brand-new additions are also on the way.
+While a few familiar rewards like sprays and voice lines are in the mix, a number of brand-new additions are also on the way.
 Hero poses, souvenirs, and weapon charms can be unlocked in the sequel just to name a few.

-Arguably the biggest new inclusion at the launch of Overwatch 2 is the first Mythic skin.
+Arguably the biggest new inclusion at the launch of Overwatch 2, however, is the first Mythic skin.
 Set at a rarity above Legendary, Mythics not only provide drastic alterations for select heroes, but they also offer a new form of customization unlike anything prior.